본문 바로가기

 -Is the system failing to keep up with changes?

-▲The industrial structure is shifting from manufacturing to service-oriented sectors, but regulations are still based on manufacturing.
-Until the 1990s, preventing industrial accidents and fatalities from long factory hours was of utmost importance, which led to the introduction of working hour restrictions.
-However, it is not appropriate to apply manufacturing-style working hour rules to industries where creativity and focus are key, and where productivity is not guaranteed simply by time input.
-Research and development in advanced industries, including AI, often involves concentrated work during certain periods, followed by sufficient rest, making project-based work essential.
-Although the Lee Jaemyung administration has pledged to make Korea one of the world's top three AI powers, in reality, the current system is holding back AI companies aiming to compete globally.
-There is a complete mismatch between industrial activation policies and working hour regulations.
-Institutional improvement is necessary.
+▲The industrial structure is shifting from manufacturing to service-oriented sectors, but the system is still based on manufacturing.
+Until the 1990s, preventing industrial accidents and fatalities caused by long factory hours was of utmost importance.
+That is why working hour regulations were introduced.
+However, applying the same working hour discipline as manufacturing to industries where creativity and concentration are key, and where time input does not guarantee productivity, is not appropriate.
+Research and development work in advanced industries, including AI, often peaks at certain times, making project-based work with intensive periods followed by sufficient rest essential.
+The Lee Jaemyung administration has pledged to make Korea one of the world’s top three AI powers, but in reality, it is holding back AI companies that want to compete in the global market.
+The direction of industrial activation and the direction of working hour regulations are completely misaligned.
+Institutional reform is needed.

-▲It is time for a sophisticated solution that does not neglect either of the two major tasks: industrial competitiveness and the health rights of research and development workers.
-It is true that Korean wage workers have long working hours, and the health rights of research and development professionals, who require high levels of concentration, must be a top priority.
-However, AI is not just another industry but a foundational infrastructure that determines national economic security and technological leadership.
-If AI talent and companies move abroad due to rigid labor regulations, the damage will be significant.
-Nevertheless, this does not mean that competitiveness should be secured at the expense of workers' health rights, which is why this supplementary legislation has been proposed.
+▲We need a sophisticated solution that does not neglect either of the two major tasks: our industrial competitiveness and the health rights of research and development workers.
+It is true that Korean wage workers have long working hours, and the health rights of research and development employees, who require high concentration, must be a top priority.
+However, AI is not just an industry; it is an infrastructure that determines national economic security and technological dominance.
+If rigid labor regulations drive AI talent and companies overseas, the damage will be significant.
+Still, this does not mean we should sacrifice workers’ health rights for competitiveness, which is why I have proposed this supplementary legislation.
 The ruling party must actively participate in the discussion.

 [Exclusive] Kim Sohee Proposes Labor Standards Act Amendment: "52-Hour Workweek Must Be Eased for Korea to Become a Top 3 AI Power" Kim Sohee, a member of the People Power Party, is recently giving an interview to The Asia Business Daily at the National Assembly member's office.
 Photo by Kim Hyunmin